Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 - Attempt to validate SPF, DKIM, and DMARC for all received messages;

-- Reject messages in accordance with a domain’s SPF and DMARC policies;
+- Reject messages according to a domain’s SPF and DMARC policies;

 - Preserve message content and DKIM headers when forwarding messages; and